NVComputing/nvcomputingsite/resources/lambdas.md

 This program created a new array that only contained the integers that were greater than 5 from `things[]`.
 The important detail is that `things[]` was never altered; there were no side effects.
 As a result, streams are an example of functional programing (but not the only one) since they never alter the original collection, and lambdas are too (as long as the input never gets altered).
 If you like to think of it mathematically, f(x) must always return the same number (let's say a); but if you change the value of x it won't return a.
 If x never gets changed, then we have functional programming; but if it doesn't then we don't.

+Functional programming is really useful for a lot of things.
+A big example is with javascript's `something().then(thing())` which causes `thing()` to run after `something()` runs.
+If you want to try it out, try experimenting with functions as arguments since there's a lot of cool stuff you can do with that.